 It just is what works for our company being a smaller local company. so that person has been with us for eight years, that position.
-And so being able to like, you know, Chris was mentioning photograph any home as soon as we need to video tour the home.
-Like I mentioned the Matterport. and then I think my new favorite thing is the unattended access.
+So being able to like, you know, Chris was mentioning photograph any home as soon as we need to video tour the home.
+Like I mentioned the Matterport and then I think my new favorite thing is the unattended access.

 So, right now, like most builders we're prob I mean, we are sold out of all of our spec homes, so I can't even test using other companies, but, we definitely liked the option of the enter now, and unattended access.
 So I feel like those are probably my favorite things.